 It is a time when all of us who work in career development related roles attempt to educate about, advocate for, and promote career development to all Canadians.
 We do this through a range of promotional events across Canada including:

 This momentous focus on career development is organized and coordinated by The Canadian Council for Career Development (3CD), which is a self-initiated and self-funded umbrella group for career development associations and related partner groups from across Canada.
 3CD provides a national advocacy voice for the career development field and promotes provincial/territorial collaboration on common issues such as standards, competencies, training, quality, certification, practitioner mobility, and the evidence base.

 1. The New CDP Competency Framework

 Work is continuing on developing an updated and revised competency framework.
 This is a Federal Government funded initiative, being led by the Canadian Council for Career Development (CCCD) in partnership with the Canadian Career Development Association (CCDF).
-Currently different stakeholders are being invited to provide feedback on the draft revised framework.
 Full project details can be found here: https://careerprocanada.ca/new-cdp-competencies-coming-to-cdp-101-career-development-foundations-course/

 2. The Future Skills Centre - Centre des Compétences futures (FSC-CCF)

 The FSC-CCF is a Federally funded centre for research and collaboration that is governed by a consortium of partners.
 It was launched in early 2018 and has already funded a number of projects that are now underway.
 It focuses on four pillars: Stakeholder Network; Research; Innovation Projects; and Knowledge Mobilization.
 Please see https://fsc-ccf.ca/The FSC-CCF funded 10 projects in June 2019 totalling $7.65M CAD and has just put out a call for proposals on August 14 to help strengthen Canada’s Skills Development Ecosystem with an investment of $36M CAD.